-Schools Division Campuses

-Acknowledgement of Electronic Distribution

-Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education
+Board of Trustees Schools Division Campuses Acknowledgment of Electronic Distribution Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education

-Philosophy of Academic and Behavior Schools 1 Goals of Academic and Behavior Schools 1 Philosophy of Highpoint Schools 1 Goals of Highpoint Schools 2 Administration 2 Preface Parents and Students 3-4 SECTION I: PARENT RIGHTS AND RESPONSIBILITIES 4 PARENTAL INVOLVEMENT 5 Working Together 5 PARENTAL RIGHTS 5 Consent to Conduct a Psychological Evaluation or Provide a Mental Health Service 5 Consent to Provide a Mental Health Care Services 5 Consent to Display a Student's Original Works and Personal Information 6 Consent to Video or Audio Record a Student when not Already Permitted by Law Prohibited to Use Corporal Punishment 6 Limiting Electronic Communications between Students and District Employees 7 Objecting to the Release of Student Information to Military Recruiters and Institutions Higher Education (Secondary Grade Levels only) 7 Participation in Third-party Surveys 7 Opting Out of Other Types of Surveys or Screenings and the Disclosure of Personal Information 8 Reciting a Portion of the Declaration of Independence in Grades 3-12 8 Reciting the Pledges of the U.S. and Texas Flags 8 Religious or Moral Beliefs 9 Tutoring or Test Preparation 9 Right to Access to Student Records, Curriculum Materials, and District Records/Policy 9 Instructional Materials 9 Notice of Certain Student Misconduct and Non-custodial Parent 9 Participation in Federally Required, State-Mandated, and District Assessment 10 STUDENT RECORDS 10 Accessing Student Records 10 Authorized Inspection and Use of Student Records 10-12 Teacher and Staff Professional Qualification 13 A Student with Exceptionalities and Special Circumstances 13 Children of Military Families 13 Multiple-birth Siblings 13
+Philosophy of Academic and Behavior Schools

+Goals of Academic and Behavior Schools 1

+Philosophy of Highpoint School

+Goals of Highpoint Schools 2

+Philosophy of Fortis Academy

+Administration

+Preface Parents and Students

+SECTION I: PARENT RIGHTS AND RESPONSIBILITIES

+SECTION 2: Other Important Information for Parents & Students

+Accessibility

+Section I: Parental Rights and Responsibilities

+PARENTAL INVOLVEMENT 5

+Working Together .
+5-6

+PARENTAL RIGHTS

+Consent to Conduct a Psychological Evaluation or Provide a Mental Health Service 6

+Consent to Provide a Mental Health Care Services 6

+Consent to Display a Student's Original Works and Personal Information 7

+Consent to Video or Audio Record a Student When not Already Permitted by Law 7

+Prohibited to Use Corporal Punishment

+Limiting Electronic Communications between Students and District Employees

+Objecting to the Release of Student Information to Military Recruiters and Instituti

+of Higher Education (Secondary Grade Levels Only)

+Participation in Third-party Surveys

+"Opting Out" of Other Types of Surveys or Screenings and the Disclosure of Personal

+Information

+Reciting a Portion of the Declaration of Independence in Grades 3-12

+Reciting the Pledges of the U.S. and Texas Flags

+Religious or Moral Beliefs Tutoring or Test Preparation

+Right of Access to Student Records, Curriculum Materials, and District Records/Po

+Instructional Materials

+Notice of Certain Student Misconduct and Non-custodial Parent

+Participation in Federally Required, State-Mandated, and District Assessments

+District Partnership

+The Pre-Enrollment Process

+1. Student Staffing

+2. ARD/504 Meeting

+3. Documentation

+4. Orientation

+Enrollment

+Electronic Reporting

+Individualized Education Program Development

+Curriculum and Instruction 1 3

+Positive Behavior Intervention and Support System

+State Assessment

+Available Course 1 4

+High School Courses 1 4

+Expanded Course Options ] 14

+Edgenuity 1 14

+N2Y Unique Learning System (ULS)

+STUDENT REC ORDS 1 5

+Accessing Student Records 1 5

+Authorized Inspection and Use of Student Record

+Teacher and Staff Professional Qualification

+A Student with Exceptionalities and Special Circumstances Children of Military

+Families 1 9

+Multiple-birth Siblings 1 9

-Safety Transfer/Assignments 14
+Safety Transfer/Assignments .19-2 20

-Student Use of a Service/Assistance Animal 14
+Student Use of a Service/Assistance Animal 2 20

-A Student in a Conservatorship of the State (Foster Care) 15
+A Student in a Conservatorship of the State (Foster Care) 20-2 21

-A Student Who is Homeless
+A Student Who is Homeless 2 21

 A Student Who has a Learning Disabilities or Who Needs Special Education or

-Section 504 16
+Section 504 2 22

-Special Education Referrals 16-17
+Special Education Referrals

-Contact Person for Special Education and 504 Referral 17
+Contact Person for Special Education and 504 Referral 2 23

-Notification to Parents of Intervention Strategies for Learning Difficulties Provided to
+Notification to Parents of Intervention Strategies for Learning Difficulties Provide

-Students in General Education 17
+Students in General Education 2 23

-A Student who Receives Special Education Services with Other School-Aged Children in
+A Student who Receives Special Education Services with Other School-Aged

-the Home 17
+Children in the Home

-A Student Who Speaks a Primary Language Other Than English 17
+A Student Who Speaks a Primary Language Other than English

-A Student Physical or Mental Impairments Protected Under Section 504 18
+A Student Physical or Mental Impairments Protected Under Section 504

-SECTION II: OTHER INFORMATION FOR STUDENTS AND PARENTS 18
+her Information for Students and Parents

-ABSENCES AND ATTENDANCE 18
+ABSEN ICES AND ATTENDANCE

-Compulsory Attendance (Pre-Kindergarten and Kindergarten) 18
+Compulsory Attendance

+Pre-Kindergarten and Kindergarten

-Ages 6-18 18
+Ages 6-18

-Age 19 and older 18
+Age 19 and older

-Compulsory Attendance- Exemptions 19
+Compulsory Attendance- Exemptions

 All Grade Levels

-Secondary Grade Levels 19
+Secondary Grade Levels

 Compulsory Attendance - Failure to Comply

+All Grade Levels

-Students with Disabilities 20
+Students with Disabilities

-Ages 6-18 20
+Ages 6-18

-Ages 19 and older 21
+Ages 19 and older

-Attendance for Credit for Final Grades (All Grade Levels) 21
+Attendance for Credit for Final Grades (All Grade Levels)

-Official Attendance Taking Time
+Official Attendance Taking Time (All Grade Levels)

-Documentation After an Absence
+Documentation After an Absence (All Grade Levels) 2 1 9

-Doctors Note after and Absence or Illness
+Doctors Note after and Absence or Illness (All Grade Levels)

-Certification of Absence Due to Severe Illness or Treatment 22
+Certification of Absence Due to Severe Illness or Treatment

-Driver's License Attendance Verification (VOE) Secondary Grade Levels Only
+Driver's License Attendance Verification (Secondary Grade Levels Only)

-Armed Services Vocational Aptitude Battery Test (Grades 10-12)

-ACADEMIC PROGRAMS

-ADMISSION PROCEDURES ACADEMIC AND BEHAVIOR SCHOOLS

-ADMISSION PROCEDURES HIGHPOINT SCHOOL

-ADMISSION PROCEDURES FORTIS ACADEMY

-APG Referral and Treatment Recommendation

-AWARDS AND HONORS

-BEHAVIOR MANAGEMENT SYSTEM ACADEMIC AND BEHAVIOR SCHOOLS

-BEHAVIOR MANAGEMENT SYSTEM HIGHPOINT SCHOOL

-BULLYING

-Steps to Report Bullying

-Bullying Complaint Report Form 26
+Attendance of Special Education Students After Graduation 3 30